To Pass as a Cis Man

 The other day at work I was referred to as “lad” and I was ecstatic.
 Skip in my step elated.
 Of course I can’t actually skip because it’s not “masculine” enough.
 If I had facial hair and a deeper voice, I could be as stereotypically femme as I wished.
 This isn’t the case, therefore I take every possible step to appear masculine.

 When I wear flannel, I’m seen as a butch lesbian.
-When I have earrings in I’m just a rebellious girl who shaved her head.
-When I want to attempt to pass, mostly when I’m at work, I don’t wear these things.
+With earrings in I appear to be just a rebellious girl who shaved her head.
+At times when I want to attempt to pass, mostly when I’m at work, I don’t wear these things.
 I despise the fact that I have to take steps to “pass” but I do it.
-I go along with what society needs in order to alleviate my dysphoria.
+Going along with what society needs at times in order to alleviate my dysphoria.

 I don’t get upset with strangers or even blame them for misgendering me.
 They aren’t doing it to be transphobic.
 It’s the way of our society.
 We are bombarded by the gender binary.
 The majority of customers who frequent my place of work have little experience outside the binary.

 It’s unfortunate and annoying that as a transgender man who isn’t on testosterone, I’m seen as a tomboy or a butch 99% of the time.
 If a transgender woman is doing everything she possibly can to pass without or before taking hormones, she is seen as a trans woman.
 There is no doubt about who she is.
 And strangers who misgender trans women in this case are being transphobic.

 I do consider myself lucky though.
 The inability to pass isn’t a safety issue for me.
 Using a public restroom is becoming increasingly awkward, but I never feel unsafe.
 I know this isn’t the case for my trans sisters.